 I loved them both!
 And the weirdest thing happened, I seriously couldn’t get enough of any of the vegetables and decided this will be my new way to eat veggies all winter long!
 I began to be drawn to the frig for “just a little more”.
 Writing about it now makes me want to go get my fork.
-Whether it was their carrots, their sauerkraut, their Kim chi, you name it.
 I wonder if these cravings were my body’s way of getting what it needs?!
 (You know how that happens when you’re pregnant?
-Not that I AM, but how you crave meat or whatever…)
+Not that I AM…)

 Here’s a picture of the kimchi I tried:

 This was SO flavorful and had the perfect “bite” to it.
 It tasted like a spicy sauerkraut.
-Their carrots were a little sweet and a little sour (yum!), and mine were more on the sweet side.
 Two of the kids ate (and loved) my carrots, but none of them would eat the ones I brought home.
 Again, here's where to get fermented veggies online.

 FOOD THAT IS ALIVE